-Meeting Synopsis: The AHAC was advised this strategy is required by Florida Statute, Sec.
-163.3177(6)(F)3.
+Meeting Synopsis: The AHAC was advised that this strategy is required by Florida Statute 420.9071(16).
 Martin County realizes that developments are time sensitive.
 An expedited permitting process may provide an incentive for developers to provide more affordable housing projects.